Bateman42/Lyft_Apprenticeship/README.md

 # Lyft_Apprenticeship
-This simple applecation written in ruby, all you need is to open folder lift_test in your source-code editor.

-Navigate to the derectory lift_test in your terminal so you can test it buy entering this command: curl -X POST https://lyft-interview-test.glitch.me/test --data '{"string_to_cut": "iamyourlyftdriver"}' -H 'Content-Type: application/json'
+This simple application written in ruby and store on the master branch, all you need is to open folder lift_test in your source-code editor and navigate to the derectory lift_test in your terminal so you can test it buy entering this command: curl -X POST https://lyft-interview-test.glitch.me/test --data '{"string_to_cut": "iamyourlyftdriver"}' -H 'Content-Type: application/json'

 task: